WYLD- Adapted25th July 2020

 The team and young people are glad to be back to a version of normality as one young leader shares:

 “After this long period of being away, I am happy to be back with my Leader friends, the people with whom we can reflect on our personal development but also on the development of our community.
 It’s really good to have seen them, especially to be with my mentee after three months of physical distance.
-I am also happy because The Congo Tree has inspired me a lot and during this period of COVID-19, I couldn’t simply fold my arms, my role was to ask my community to respect different measures of hygiene and it worked well.
-I continue to influence and be an example for many people” AZORE KASEREKA, Mentor
+I am also happy because The Congo Tree has inspired me a lot and during this period of COVID-19, I couldn’t simply fold my arms, my role was to ask my community to respect the different measures of hygiene and it worked well.
+I continue to try and influence and be an example for many people” AZORE KASEREKA, Mentor